Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 ## Note
 I made this Tractatus Logico-Obsidianicus alone, based on the "Tractatus Markdownicus" (see bellow).
 The idea behind this project was to test my skills with Obsidian on a philosophical book.
 I thought Wittgenstein's Thesis was particularly Obsidian-friendly because of its structure.
+I used the plugin [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs) to make an ontology.
+So it is now possible to view parents notes, child notes, etc.
 There are other projects like mine on the internet, but they lack tags, which is why my project is singular.

 The main issue during this project was to transform Hashtags from the Markdownicus source into Obsidian Notes.